 The 1995 Dayton Peace Agreement both ended the Bosnian War and created the consociational democracy that exists in Bosnia and Herzegovina to this day.
 The ethnic autonomy created by the Dayton Agreement has resulted in a frozen conflict between ethnic groups that has manifested itself in the country’s monoethnic education system.
 This study explores the short-term stability under consociationalism and the long-term stability under a multiethnic education system.
 Additionally, this study explains the importance of the country’s only multiethnic education system in Brčko District and how it came into existence.

 Level of Honors

 Šarančić, Jusuf, "On Multiethnic Schools in Consociational Democracies: A Comparative Analysis of Brčko District and Bosnia-Herzegovina" (2016).
 Lawrence University Honors Projects.
-Paper 94.
+94.

 Comparative Politics Commons, Eastern European Studies Commons, Education Policy Commons, International Relations Commons, Multicultural Psychology Commons, Peace and Conflict Studies Commons, Policy Design, Analysis, and Evaluation Commons, Political Theory Commons, Public Affairs Commons, Public Policy Commons, School Psychology Commons, Social Influence and Political Communication Commons, Social Policy Commons, Social Psychology Commons